Asynchronous Opinion Dynamics in Social Networks: Introduction

-In \cite{parasnis2019convergence}, the authors use the probabilistic method to prove that the expected convergence time to a perfectly stable state is infinite for general networks.
+\paragraph{Synchronous HKSs on Arbitrary Social Networks} In \cite{parasnis2019convergence}, the authors use the probabilistic method to prove that the expected convergence time to a perfectly stable state is infinite for general networks.
 This also holds for a slightly weaker stability concept than perfect stability: in all future steps an agent's opinion will not move further than by a given distance $\delta$.
-To show their result the authors construct a HKSs with infinitely many oscillating states.
+To show their result the authors construct a HKS with infinitely many oscillating states.
 Their stability notion is also different to the one considered in this paper.
 We analyze the time to reach a $\delta$-stable state which is defined as a state where any edge in the influence network has length at most $\delta$ (see \cref{sec:model}).
 For $\delta$-stability Bhattacharyya and Shiragur~\cite{BhattacharyyaS15} prove that a synchronous HKS with an arbitrary social network reaches a $\delta$-stable state in $\Oh(n^5 (\eps/\delta)^2)$ synchronous rounds.

 \paragraph{Asynchronous HKSs} Compared to the synchronous case, the existing results for asynchronous HKSs are rather limited.
-To the best of our knowledge, they were first studied by Etesami and Başar~\cite{EtesamiB15} where the authors consider \emph{$\delta$-equilibra} in contrast to $\delta$-stable states.
+On the empirical side, Fortunato~\cite{fortunato2005consensus} investigated the consensus threshold with uniformly chosen initial opinions in asynchronous dynamics on non-complete social networks like grids, Erd\H{o}s-Rényi graphs, or scale-free random graphs.
+To the best of our knowledge, convergence guarantees and convergence times on non-complete networks were first studied by Etesami and Başar~\cite{EtesamiB15} where the authors consider \emph{$\delta$-equilibra} in contrast to $\delta$-stable states.
 They define a $\delta$-equilibrium as a state where each connected component of the influence network has an Euclidean diameter of at most $\delta$ and prove that the expected number of update steps to reach such a state is bounded by $\Oh(n^9 (\eps/\delta)^2)$ for the complete social network.
 In general, $\delta$-equilibria are a proper subset of the set of $\delta$-stable states.
 However, in \cref{sec:MainResults} we discuss the equivalence of both stability notions on complete social networks.

 \paragraph{Other Opinion Formation Models} In the seminal models by Friedkin and Johnsen~\cite{FJ90} (extending earlier work by DeGroot~\cite{DeGroot74}) each agent has an innate opinion and strategically selects an expressed opinion that is a compromise of its innate opinion and the opinions of its neighbors.
 Recently, co-evolutionary and game-theoretic variants were studied~\cite{DBLP:journals/geb/BindelKO15,BGM13,BFM18,EpitropouFHS19,FotakisPS16}, and the results focus on equilibrium existence and social quality, measured by the price of anarchy.
 In the AI and multi-agent systems community, opinion formation is studied intensively.
 In~\cite{DBLP:conf/aaai/AulettaFF19} a co-evolutionary model is investigated, where also the innate opinion may change over time.
 There is also substantial work on understanding opinion diffusion, i.e., the process of how opinions spread in a social network~\cite{DBLP:conf/ijcai/BredereckE17,DBLP:conf/ijcai/BredereckJK20,DBLP:conf/atal/BotanGP19,DBLP:conf/ijcai/Anagnostopoulos20,DBLP:conf/ijcai/FaliszewskiGKT18,DBLP:conf/atal/DeBG18}.
 Moreover, in~\cite{DBLP:conf/atal/CoatesHK18,DBLP:conf/atal/CoatesHK18a} a framework and a simulator for agent-based opinion formation models is presented.
 Opinion dynamics and in particular the emergence of echo chambers is modeled with tools from statistical physics in~\cite{fu2008coevolutionary,evans2018opinion}